Overcoming Difficulties with Excel's VBA Automated Emails

 Command Description

-Enhancing Email Automation in Excel with VBA
+Using VBA to Improve Email Automation in Excel

-Visual Basic for Applications (VBA) Script
+Script in Visual Basic for Applications (VBA)

 Sub DESPATCH_LOG_EMAIL()